 Coating Characterization

-Coating thickness evaluation on a carbon coating with complex interlayer architeecture, using crater-grinding method
+Coating thickness evaluation on a carbon coating with complex interlayer architeecture, using crater-grinding method.

 © Fraunhofer IWS